 - Time it takes for probate: The duration of probate can vary substantially depending on a number of factors such as the value and complexity of the estate, the existence of a Will and the location of real property owned by the estate.
 For instance, if you have several properties in different locations other than Pennsylvania, you must probate those assets in the state where the property is located.
 Will contests or disputes with alleged creditors over the debts of the estate can also add significant cost and delay.
 Most estates are settled though probate in about 9 to 18 months, assuming there is no litigation involved.

-If we can be of assistance in your probate or estate administration matter, please Contact Us today for a no-obligation complementary consultation.
+If we can be of assistance in your probate or estate administration matter, please Contact Us today.

 The Law Offices of Jeremy A. Wechsler assist clients with Estate Planning matters in Willow Grove, PA as well as Abington, Hatboro, Dresher, Horsham, Bryn Athyn, Huntingdon Valley, Fort Washington, Jenkintown, Glenside, Oreland, Warminister, Wyncote, Ambler, Elkins Park, Flourtown, Philadelphia, Warrington, Cheltenham, Gwynedd Valley, Jamison, Feasterville Trevose, Richboro, North Wales, Blue Bell, Lafayette Hill, King of Prussia, Collegeville, Oaks, Phoenixville, Oxford Valley, Langhorne, Penndel, Bristol, Fairless Hills, Bensalem, Plymouth Meeting, Furlong, Philadelphia County, Bucks County and Montgomery County.